-Be inspired by the festivities of Halloween and try this pumpkin seed recipe that is not only delicious but also simple and healthy.
+Be inspired by the festivities of Halloween and try this pumpkin seed recipe that is as delicious as it is simple.

-Did you know that pumpkin seeds are loaded with nutrients and are a good source of antioxidants, magnesium, zinc and fatty acids – making them a heart-healthy option?
+Pumpkin seeds are a great plant-based protein option that you can introduce to your students.
 Incorporate this recipe in your program by adding it to yogurt and fruit or simply serving it as is with milk.
-Click here to discover this easy and fun fall treat!

 Preparation time: 5 minutes

 Total time: 30 minutes

 - 4½ c.
 (1.25 L) rolled oats

 - 1½ cup (375 mL) raw pumpkin seeds

 - 1½ cup (375 mL) shredded coconut

 - 1½ cup (375 mL) raw sunflower seeds